Absence of operator growth for average equal-time observables in charge-conserved sectors of the Sachdev-Ye-Kitaev model: Discussion and conclusions

 The proof of operator size symmetry implies the existence of dynamical functions, obtained from the diagonalization of $\eave{e^{-\liouv t}}$, that completely characterize the dynamics.
 Nevertheless, the demonstration does not indicate a simple way to compute them explicitly, and thus we developed a cumulant expansion scheme to achieve an approximation thereof.
 By construction, cumulant superoperators inherit the spectral structure of the exact time-evolution generator, and thus their eigenvalues can be determined analytically, as functions of the system size $N$ and total charge $Q$.
 A direct comparison between this approach and exact diagonalization simulations reveals that the method is successful in reproducing the evolution to good accuracy in all time regimes.
 In addition, numerical results corroborate theoretical arguments that the cumulant expansion converges quickly with the number of terms included.
 Although this approximation scheme appears to be very effective for the system considered here and, potentially, variants thereof, we expect its usefulness to be limited for generic models: In the absence of operator size symmetry, it is impossible to determine the eigenoperators of the cumulants analytically, which implies one would need to resort to computationally expensive explicit numerical diagonalization.
 This difficulty is overcome for the SYK model, thus enabling the cumulant expansion method to effectively compute the dynamical functions.

 We believe our investigation enriches the current understanding of the SYK model by showcasing the presence of an unexpected symmetry, and by illustrating that scrambling can be completely absent in some physical quantities even if the model is quantum chaotic.
+While the main focus of our work is the complex SYK model, our findings directly extend to its Majorana counterpart, as argued in Section~\ref{ss:size_sym}.
 We expect our results to be relevant for future experimental implementations of the SYK model, as regular equal-time expectation values of observables are typical measurable quantities, further highlighting the need for measurement schemes that access more intricate observables~\cite{torlai2020}.
 In addition, the cumulant expansion approach that we developed manages to address arbitrary system sizes, thus enabling to access a regime that is out of reach of practical numerical simulations.
 We stress that a large enough system is fundamental to exploit the self-averaging property, which allows one to compare individual measurements to disorder-averaged quantities.

 A natural topic of future investigation is whether it is possible to generalize our open system framework to study OTOCs, and thus to potentially reveal generic features also for such quantities.
 Moreover, as mentioned previously, the present work bears implications for other systems: We believe that similar features to the ones discussed here are also manifested by other fully-connected disordered models.
 In particular, the proof of operator size symmetry does not rely on the details of the SYK model, and can be extended to fermionic and spin systems with other disorder distributions, as well as to bosonic models with Gaussian disorder.